khaldoun-xyz/standard/docs/plan.md

 # Our plan with Khaldoun

 Khaldoun's purpose is to inspire ourselves and others to do more with less.

-Learning to do more with less is a critical step in living a great life.
+Doing more with less is a simple definition of increasing productivity, which seems like a useful stepping stone to live a full life, doesn't it?
-It provides a feeling of certainty & significance and grants opportunities for growth & contribution.
-Our communities will thrive,
-if we help its members do more with less.

-Over time, Khaldoun will be our vehicle to build fully automated organisations - the clearest embodiment of doing more with less.
+Over time, Khaldoun will be a vehicle to build fully automated organisations - doing more with less par excellence.
 We call them 'autonomous organisations'.
 In an autonomous organisation, menial and administrative work does not require manual intervention.
 This is not achievable by tweaking existing legacy systems.
 Instead,